Arado Ar 196: Operational history

 Some auxiliary cruisers, including Pinguin, Komet and Orion which often operated disguised as neutral merchant ships, each had one Ar 196.

 The Ar 196 was a popular aircraft amongst pilots, who commonly found that it handled well both in the air and on the water.
 The aircraft became a staple of coastal squadrons, and as such continued to fly reconnaissance missions and submarine hunts into late 1944 across various theatres, including the Mediterranean, Aegean, and Black Seas.

 The Ar 196 was involved in two particularly notable operations, these being the capture of and the interception of Royal Air Force Armstrong-Whitworth Whitley bombers.
 Although it was no match for a fighter, the aircraft was considerably better than its Allied counterparts and generally considered the best of its class.
 Despite this, it was apparent that floatplanes were at a disadvantage to most modern land-based aircraft.
 Owing to its good handling on water, the Finnish Air Force used Ar 196 A-3s which were later upgraded to A-5s in mid-1944 for reconnaissance as well as supply runs, several troops could fit inside its fuselage.

 Two Ar 196s were brought to Penang in Japanese-occupied Malaya.
 In March 1944, along with a Japanese Aichi E13A, these floatplanes formed the new East Asia Naval Special Service to assist both the German Monsun Gruppe and Japanese naval forces in the area.
 The aircraft were painted in Japanese livery and were operated by Luftwaffe pilots under the command of Oberleutnant Ulrich Horn.
-On 18 February 1944, one of these Arados rescued thirtheen survivors of the German submarine UIT-23, by transferring them on its floats in several trips.
+On 18 February 1944, one of these Arados rescued thirteen survivors of the German submarine UIT-23, by transferring them on its floats in several trips.